wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 == Upgrade Notice ==
+= 4.2.3 =
+Multiple recipients are now possible
 = 4.2.2 =
 Remove ALL possibility of conflicts with other plugins that also include Google reCAPTCHA library = 4.2.1 =